2434 | KiezCare.de

 How do we collect your data?

-On the one hand, your data is collected by you communicating it to us.
-For example, this may involve data that you enter in a contact form.
+Firstly, your data is collected when you provide it to us.
+This can be, for example, data that you enter in a contact form.

-Other data is automatically collected by our IT systems when you visit the website.
-These are mainly technical data (e.g. Internet browser, operating system or time of the page call).
-This data is collected automatically as soon as you enter this website.
+Other data is collected automatically or after your consent when you visit the website by our IT systems.
+This is mainly technical data (e.g. Internet browser, operating system or time of page view).
+The collection of this data takes place automatically as soon as you enter this website.

 What do we use your data for?

-Some of the data is collected to ensure that the website is error-free.
+Some of the data is collected to ensure error-free provision of the website.
 Other data may be used to analyze your user behavior.

 What rights do you have regarding your data?

-When you visit this website, your surfing behaviour can be statistically evaluated.
-This is done primarily with cookies and so-called analysis programs.
-The analysis of your surfing behaviour is usually anonymous; the surfing behaviour cannot be traced back to you.
+When visiting this website, your surfing behavior can be statistically analyzed.
+This is done primarily with so-called analysis programs.